 You do not have to have a bank account to claim Universal Credit – but it makes it easier.

-If you already have a Post Office Card Account, then you can have your Universal Credit paid into that account BUT Post Office card accounts are closing in November 2022 and no benefits paid by HMRC (Tax Credits and Child Benefit) will be paid into the accounts from November 2021.
-If you are getting benefits paid into a Post Office Card Account, you should consider opening a bank account or using the Payment Exception Service – see below.
+If you already have a Post Office Card Account, then you can have your Universal Credit paid into that account BUT Post Office card accounts are closing in November 2022.
+If you are getting benefits paid into a Post Office Card Account, you should consider opening a bank account.

 If you are unable to open a bank account and don’t have a Post Office Card Account, then you may be able to use the Payment Exception Service – see below.